bellettif/sparkGeoTS/sparkTS/time-series-tutorial-AR.md

 # Time series analysis on surrogate data.

 ## Compilation notes:
-Compile by typing in timeseries folder: sbt assembly Run by typing in timeseries folder: sbt console
+Compile by typing in time series folder: sbt assembly Run by typing in time series folder: sbt console

 In this tutorial we are going to practice on artificially generated data and show that we are able to successfully identify autoregressive models.